H-A-S-N-A-I-N17/Website-Templates/README.md

 ## 📜 General Description
-This repository is essentially a **portfolio of mini website templates** — each themed differently: fashion, restaurant, gardening, and productivity.
+This repository is essentially a **portfolio of mini website templates** — each themed differently: fashion, restaurant and gardening.

 They are:
 - Built primarily with **HTML** and **CSS**